leggedrobotics/vitruvio/README.md

 ## Features

-:white_check_mark: Computation of joint speed, torque, power and energy required to track an input trajectory.
+:heavy_check_mark: Computation of joint speed, torque, power and energy required to track an input trajectory.

-:white_check_mark: Highly versatile to different user design choices and robot properties allowing for quick comparison of high level design decisions.
+:heavy_check_mark: Highly versatile to different user design choices and robot properties allowing for quick comparison of high level design decisions.

    * Direct actuation with actuator placement in the joints or remote actuation with actuators placed in the body.
    * Leg quantity ranging from one to four legs.